Happy Days (play): Themes

+Strangeness and Meaning

 This play, with Winnie embedded in the earth and Willie crawling on it, is evidently strange.
 "Strangeness", Beckett informs us, "was the necessary condition of the play—of Winnie’s plight in the play."
 During Berlin rehearsals he said, "In this play you have the combination of the strange and the practical, the mysterious and the factual.
 This is the crux of both the comedy and the tragedy of it."

 The question of "What does it mean?" is voiced in the play by the passer-by Mr Shower (or Cooker).
 Beckett explained this in a letter to Alan Schneider:

 Shower & Cooker are derived from German "schauen" & "gucken" (to look).
 They represent the onlooker (audience) wanting to know the meaning of things.

 Winnie comments sourly, "Usual drivel".
 But Mrs Shower provides an oblique answer: "What’s the idea of you, she says, what are you meant to mean?".

 The play resists answers.
 When Kay Boyle asked Beckett why Willie reaches up towards Winnie, he replied:

 The question as to which Willie is 'after' – Winnie or the revolver – is like the question in All That Fall as to whether Mr Rooney threw the little girl out of the railway-carriage or not.
 And the answer is the same in both cases – we don’t know, at least I don’t.
 All that is necessary as far as I’m concerned – technically and otherwise – less too little, more too much – is the ambiguity of motive, established clearly I hope by Winnie, 'Is it me you’re after, Willie, or is it something else?
 Is it a kiss you’re after, Willie, or is it something else?’ and by the conspicuousness of revolver requested in the stage-directions at beginning of Act II.
 To test the doubt was dramatically a chance not to be missed, not be bungled either by resolving it.

+Time

 Nevertheless, the central metaphor is clear: Winnie is sinking inexorably in the slow sands of time and disappointment.

 In Happy Days the existential condition of the characters is visualized in the mound tightening around Winnie who is sinking deeper and deeper.
 The nearer she gets to the end, the slower does Winnie sink, and never does the end come to release her from the pain of being smothered in the mound.
 What Beckett wants to represent is the endless repetition of dying moments rather than death itself.
 His characters wish to finish life but the end never comes because the clock becomes slower and slower.
 There is still time, always.

 The two-act structure emphasises the passing of time.
 Act II is bleaker than Act I, and Winnie knows it: "To have been what I always am – and so changed from what I was."
 By Act II she can no longer imagine any relief, and she can no longer pray, as she did at the play's start.
 Although she still intones the phrase 'happy day', it no longer triggers her smile."